Hugo-ter-Doest/chart-parsers/README.md

 var pos = require('pos');
 chart = EarleyChartParser.earley_parse(taggedWords);
 ```
+The resulting chart is an array of length N+1, and each entry contains items of the form [rule, dot, from, children] where:
+* rule is the production rule; it has two members: lhs for the left-hand-side of the rule, and rhs for the right-hand-side of the rule.
-The resulting chart is an array of length N+1, and each entry contains items of the form [production rule, dot, from].
-The dot is the position in the right hand side of the rules up to which it has been recognised.
-The from is the origin position pointing at the position in the sentence at which recognition of this rule began.
+* dot is the position in the right hand side of the rules up to which it has been recognised.
+* from is the origin position pointing at the position in the sentence at which recognition of this rule began.
+* children are the completed items that are used to recognised the current item

+Based on the children of the completed items the parse(s) of a sentence can be constructed.

 ## Development